MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/multi-geo-add-group-with-pdl.md

 When users in a multi-geo environment create an Office 365 Group, the group preferred data location is automatically set to that of the user.
 Global, SharePoint, and Exchange Administrators can create groups in any region they select.

-If you need to create a group with a specific PDL, you can do that using from the Modern SharePoint Site Administration Experience or through the Exchange Online New-UnifiedGroup Microsoft PowerShell cmdlet.
+If you need to create a group with a specific PDL, you can do that using from the SharePoint admin center or through the Exchange Online New-UnifiedGroup Microsoft PowerShell cmdlet.
 When you do this, both the group mailbox and SharePoint site associated with the group will be provisioned in the specified PDL.

-To create an Office 365 Group with the PDL that you specify:

-From the Modern SharePoint Admin Center

-Go to the Modern SharePoint Admin Center in the Geo location where you want to create the group site.
+To create an Office 365 Group with the PDL that you specify, go to the SharePoint admin center in the geo location where you want to create the group site.

 For example:

 If you wan to create a group site in your Australtia location, you can go to https://ContosoAUS-admin.sharepoint.com/_layouts/15/online/AdminHome.aspx#/siteManagement

-1. Select "+ Create"
+1. Select **+ Create**.
 2. Follow the process to create a group site.

-Your group site will be provisioned in the geo location corresponding to the Modern SharePoint Admin Center from which you initiated the site creation request.
+Your group site will be provisioned in the geo location corresponding to the SharePoint admin center from which you initiated the site creation request.

 Using Exchange PowerShell